Aafreen-Shaik01/Priority-Task-Manager/README.md

-# Priority-Task-Manager
+# Priority Task Manager

-The Priority Task Manager is a simple command-line project built to apply basic DSA concepts.
-It allows users to add, view, sort, search, and delete tasks based on priority.
-This helped me understand how data structures like lists and algorithms like sorting can be used in real-life scenarios.
+This is a simple command-line project I built to practice DSA concepts.
+It helps manage tasks by priority, so more important tasks can be handled first.

+You can add, view, sort, search, and delete tasks.
+I used lists along with sorting and searching techniques to make it work.

+This project gave me a better understanding of how DSA can be applied in real-life situations.

+## Features
+- Add tasks
+- View tasks
+- Sort tasks by priority
+- Search tasks
+- Delete tasks

+## DSA Concepts Used
+- Arrays (lists)
+- Sorting
+- Searching

+## How to Run
+Run: python main.py